popstarfreas/Dimensions/README.md

 ### Step 4 (Optional): Install Redis
 **If you do not need to have live reloading of modules / the configuration file then you do not need to do this step.**

+Redis is used to communicate with the dimensions process via the `dimensions_cli.js` file.
+It will allow you to reload the config and/or reload things like extensions or modules without the need to manually restart dimensions, reducing downtime.

 Download and install Redis for your OS
  * Windows: https://github.com/MSOpenTech/redis/releases